Photosensitivity with Lupus? How to enjoy the Sun Safely & Sunscreen rec's!

 Know Your Skin: Familiarize yourself with your skin, and keep an eye on any changes.
 Regular self-checks and annual dermatological appointments contribute to early detection of potential skin issues.

-Embracing the outdoors is great for your mental and physical health.
-With these protective measures you can safeguard your skin while enjoying nature.
+Embracing the outdoors is great for your mental and physical health and can even improve your sleep!
+With these protective habits you can safeguard your skin while still enjoying nature.

 If you're ready to implement diet and lifestyle changes to help with your Lupus - contact me today to get started.